Norwegian-Russian Scholarship Scheme

 The application process

-- Application deadline 26 March 2018: Apply to the Ministry of Education and Science of the Russian Federation to be nominated for the grant programme.
+- Application deadline 6 March 2020: Follow the instructions given by DIKU to be nominated for the grant programme.

-- End of April: If the Ministry approves your application, it will be forwarded to UiB.
+- Mid-April: If your application is approved, it will be forwarded to UiB.
 We will contact you if we receive your application, so be sure to check your email frequently in this period.

 You must submit the following documents to be considered for admission to UiB: